Militia (United States): Reconstruction era

 With passage of federal reconstruction laws between 1866 and 1870 the U.S. Army took control of the former rebel states and ordered elections to be held.
 These elections were the first in which African Americans could vote.
 Each state (except Virginia) elected Republican governments, which organized militia units.
 The majority of militiamen were black.
 Racial tension and conflict, sometimes intense, existed between the Negro freedmen and the ex-Confederate whites.

 In parts of the South, white paramilitary groups and rifle clubs formed to counter this black militia, despite the laws prohibiting drilling, organizing, or parading except for duly authorized militia.
+In Reconstruction Louisiana, the Knights of the White Camelia, the Ku Klux Klan, Swamp Fox Rangers, and a couple other paramilitary groups sought to counter official governments.
 These groups engaged in a prolonged series of retaliatory, vengeful, and hostile acts against this black militia.